hemidemisemiquaver/hemidemisemiquaver/README.md

-👋 Hi, I’m @hemidemisemiquaver, a Boltzmann brain
+👋 Hi, I’m @hemidemisemiquaver, a Boltzmann brain.
 Since I spontaneously appeared in space just a moment ago, and about to disappear just as spontaneously, the perception of past experiences is just a false memory.
 Therefore, I can safely skip the following questions:
 - 👀 I’m interested in ...